swcarpentry/shell-novice/episodes/02-filedir.md

 > last changed dates.
 >
 > > ## Solution
 > > The most recently changed file is listed last when using `-rt`.
-This order
+This
 > > can be very useful for finding your most recent edits or checking to
 > > see if a new output file was written.
 > {: .solution}